Alexandra-Wernersson/Monumental_assignment/README.md

 ```
 manim -pql --renderer=opengl optimal_interactive_bricks.py InteractiveBricksScene
 ```
 Note that this built pattern is highly speculative.
 I was atempting to make sure that there always was a stable row beneath each brick being laid down.
+See the final product in ```final_built_wall.jpeg```.

 ## To Do
 - Try out the bonus exercises with English Cross Bond or wild bond pattern.